To respect your identity and privacy

 To be the meeting place for developers who are interested in improving our software.

 This project isn’t just about software, it’s also about people.
 We need to operate as a community of mutually respected peers.
-There can be no rule by fiat here, only a technical meritocracy.
+There is no dictatorship here, only a community of people who want to do what is best for people and our project.

 Correct and usable out of the box